IanGBrennan/FossilUncertainty/README.md

 # Modelling Analyses
 All analyses are detailed in the "Macropodoid_Modelling" files (.pdf, .html, .Rmd).
 I've included them in a number of formats with the hope that you can use them however suits you.

-# Tree Files
+# Tree Files:
   ### Part of this project was estimating trees under a number of different dating schemes.
 They're listed below:
    + Macro_Ages_Ranges... - trees estimated with tip age priors
    + Macro_CP_EstAges... - trees estimated with tip ages as estimated by Couzens & Prideaux
    + Macro_CP_MinAges... - trees estimated with minimum tip ages of Couzens & Prideaux
    + Macro_CP_MaxAges... - trees estimated with maximum tip ages of Couzens & Prideaux
    + Macro_MinAges... - trees estimated with minimum stratigraphic tip ages
    + Macro_MaxAges... - trees estimated with maximum stratigraphic tip ages
    + Tree_Span.tre - trees from posterior of all dating methods which show range of maximum and minimum estimated ages